RenRenJuan/polylith/README.md

 So forked for that purpose, the divergence will be substantial if this engages for the above intened purpose.
-A later recovery of original MIL sources could affect this and should the upstream package evolve into more of an MIL, the natural thing would be to drop the fork if it were adequate as such.
+A later recovery of original MIL sources could affect this and should the upstream package evolve into more of an MIL, then will want to drop this fork if it were adequate as such.

 ## 0.0.1